cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 <https://computing.docs.ligo.org/conda/>`_

-For example, if you have a TEMPO(2)-style pulsar parameter file, e.g., ``J0740+6620.par``, and you want to analysis the open `O1 data <https://www.gw-openscience.org/O1/>`_ for the two LIGO detectors you can simply run:
+For example, if you have a TEMPO(2)-style pulsar parameter file, e.g., ``J0740+6620.par``, and you want to analyse the open `O1 data <https://www.gw-openscience.org/O1/>`_ for the two LIGO detectors you can simply run:

 .. code-block:: bash